Most of the pre-made OpenStack Cloud Images are configured to connect an OpenStack Instance to one network interface on creation of the instance.

 This very manual process is not something you want to do all the time.
 So, to get around going through all those steps, simply boot an OpenStack Instance, setup the network configuration for eth1 using the same steps above, and snapshot the instance.

 Then, when you need to create an OpenStack Instance attached to multiple Neutron Networks, use the snapshot you just created, and tell OpenStack, either via the Horizon Dashboard or the command line tools, to attach the OpenStack Instance to multiple Neutron Networks.
-The first Neutron Network specified will be connected to eth0 and the second Neutron Network specificed will be connected to eth1.
+The first Neutron Network specified will be connected to eth0 and the second Neutron Network specified will be connected to eth1.

 This same process should work if you need an OpenStack Instance attached to more than two Neutron Networks.